glasgowneuro/attys-scope/python/README.md

 The famous Dino Game controlled with EMG.
 Flex your muscle and make the dino jump.
 Requires: https://pypi.org/project/dino-game/

+These are the processing stages of the EMG signal:

+ 1. Highpass at 1Hz: v=hp(v)
+ 2. Absolute value: v=abs(v)
+ 3. Lowpass at 5hz: v=lp(v)
+ 4. Amplified by factor `gain`: v=v*gain
+ 5. if v > 1 then jump!

+Tweak the gain that the dino jumps when the muscle is flexed.

 ### plugin_eeg.py
 Plots the EEG gamma, beta, alpha, theta and delta waves.